WHERE SOUND AND THE SELF TAKE THE CENTRAL PLACE

 Many writings and aphorisms

-Jacky Craissac plunges us into the heart of a language resulting from oral transmission.
+Jacky Craissac plunges us into the heart of an original intuitive language resulting from oral transmission.

 His thought, which stems from philosophy and metaphysics, is intertwined with poetry, imprinted with his heritage.

-Some of them were published in the first book on his work Jacky Craissac le silence est un son by Le Castor Astral in September 2017.
+Some of his writings were published in the first book on his work Jacky Craissac le silence est un son by Le Castor Astral in September 2017.

 The second part, on his teaching, will be published soon by the same publisher.
 In the collection of his conference, Jacky Craissac presents his artistic school of oral and vibratory transmission Son et Rythme through his texts and thoughts where expression, oral transmission, the self, sound and rhythm, dependence and independence… are keys words.